Gromov-Witten Gauge Theory I

-The fibers of this morphism are stacks of sections of bundles with fiber $X$ associated to Gieseker bundles.
-Such sections are locally maps to $X$, so they can develop singularities in the same way.
-Following Kontsevich, we ensure that $F_\beta$ is proper by allowing bubbling at points where such singularities occur.
+whose fibers are stacks of sections of bundles with fiber $X$ (associated to Gieseker bundles).
+Sections are locally maps and can develop local singularities in the same way.
+Following Kontsevich, we ensure that $F_\beta$ is proper by allowing bubbling at singularities.
+Moreover, we also show that $F_\beta$ is Deligne-Mumford and carries a perfect obstruction theory.
+This makes our morphism is very much like the $F_\beta: \Mbar_{g,I,\beta}(X) \to \Mbar_{g,I}$ of ordinary Gromov-Witten theory (and our proofs are straightforward variations of the standard ones).

-Thus, the morphism $F_\beta$ is very much like the morphism $F_\beta: \Mbar_{g,I,\beta}(X) \to \Mbar_{g,I}$ used in ordinary Gromov-Witten theory.
-We prove, in fact, that the morphism $F_s$ is proper, Deligne-Mumford, and carries a perfect obstruction theory, relative to $\Mtwid_{g,I}([\pt/\Cs])$, which is smooth.
-(The proofs are straightforward generalizations of the usual ones in Gromov-Witten theory.)
 These facts imply the existence of a virtual K-theoretic pushforward along $F_\beta$.
-We conjecture that the virtual pushforward of an admissible class along $F_\beta$ is an admissible class on $\Mtwid_{g,I}([\pt/\Cs])$.
-If this conjecture holds, then we can safely define the Gromov-Witten invariants of $[X/\Cs]$ to be the K-theory classes on $\Mbar_{g,I}$ obtained by applying $F_{\beta *}^{vir}$ and $F_{\mP *}$ to an admissible class on $\Mtwid_{g,I,\beta}([X/\Cs])$.
+We expect that the image of an admissible class can be further integrated down to $\Mbar_{g,I}$ --- namely, that it satisfies bounds for the weights at fixed-points similar to those we check for the admissible classes on $\Mtwid_{g,I}([\pt/\Cs])$.
+If so, this would result in Gromov-Witten invariants of $[X/\Cs]$ in the K-theory of $\Mbar_{g,I}$.